 As a follow-up to the August forum events, there will be a series of campus dialogues during the academic year.
-Please note that most dialogues for this fall are currently full, but there will be more opportunities in spring.
 Each dialogue will count for one learning opportunity toward the BUILD Certificate Program (2 dialogues maximum towards the certificate).
+Please sign up for only one dialogue this spring as space is limited.

 What is a dialogue?